aresta/topotresc/README.md

 ### DEM (digital elevation model) files.
 To create a map of your preferred area you will need to download the OSM and DEM data of that zone.

-**OSM data:** you can download it from several server.
+**OSM data:** you can download it from several places.
 Check the script create_pbf.sh as an example about getting and cropping the OSM data.

 **DEM data:** (Digital Elevation Model) is needed to create the contour lines and hillshading.
-For the Picos area (or any other in Spain) you can download them here: http://centrodedescargas.cnig.es/CentroDescargas/index.jsp (MDT05 is ok, 5x5m).
+For areas in Spain you can download them here: http://centrodedescargas.cnig.es/CentroDescargas/index.jsp (MDT05 is ok, 5x5m).
 Put them in the folder mnt/dem/es/
 For example, for the Picos area the files are:
 ```
 PNOA_MDT05_ETRS89_HU30_0031_LID.asc